sriphaniN/adult-income-prediction/README.md

 Problem Statement:

 The dataset contains different features like age,gender,education,occupation,capital-gain,capital-loss,race,work per hour,country etc. The proposed approach will implement a different techniques and algorithms like Random Forest and Boosting Techniques.
 Random Forest performed well with 86% accuracy.
-After we have done it is deployed on Heroku platform.

 Approach used
   This is basically a binary classification problem where a person is classified into the >50K group or <=50K group